The CanGap Impact Fellowship

 Q: Do I need to be on a gap year to participate in this program?

-A: No. Although gap year students are preferred, you can also be enrolled in post-secondary education or have just graduated from your bachelors or masters.
+A: No. Although we work primarily with gap year students, you can also be enrolled in post-secondary education or have just graduated from your bachelors or masters.
 The goal of the program is to provide you with the opportunity to have hands-on experience so you feel confident in stepping into the job market.

 Q: What are the absolute MUSTs of this program?